wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- Why do we have to indicate the exact path when calling a script in Linux? #flashcard collapsed:: true
 		- The scripts cannot be executed from a relative path because of security concerns of Linux
-	- How can we check the exit code of the last command in Bash? #flaschard
+	- How can we check the exit code of the last command in Bash? #flashcard
 		- With the token **$?**
 	- What do you have to type in Google to search Bash stuff? #flashcard collapsed:: true